creativebrain1729/ImplantoMetrics/README.md

 1. **Parameter Extraction:**
    - Click the 'Parameter' button to upload the pre-trained `ImplantationMetrics model`.
 This model will predict six critical parameters related to invasion success  .

-2. **Calculating the Implantation Factor:**
+2. **Calculating the Invasion Factor:**
-   - Select the 'Implantation Factor' button, then enter the acquisition time of the image.
-The plugin calculates the implantation factor based on the predicted parameters and extracted features, representing the probability of successful invasion .
+   - Select the 'Invasion Factor' button, then enter the acquisition time of the image.
+The plugin calculates the invasion factor based on the predicted parameters and extracted features, representing the probability of successful invasion .

 ### Step 4: Visualization and Results